-Arts Empower San Diego brings together schools, nonprofits, artists and businesses to identify & fill holes in arts education
+Arts Empower San Diego brings together schools, nonprofits, artists and businesses to value arts education: Music, Visual & Media Arts, Theater, and Dance.

-SAN DIEGO, California (November 14, 2012) –Educators, artists, philanthropists and business leaders gathered tonight for the launch of Arts Empower San Diego, a new initiative poised to give school districts the access to strategic planning, professional development and the array of other tools necessary to facilitate arts experiences for all students every day.
+SAN DIEGO, California (Fall of 2015) –Educators, artists, philanthropists and business leaders gathered tonight for the launch of Arts Empower San Diego, a new initiative poised to give school districts the access to strategic planning, professional development and the array of other tools necessary to facilitate arts experiences for all students every day.
 At its core, Arts Empower is about helping school districts think about their arts program, figure out what they have and where they want to expand, and what resources are available to sustain/expand high-quality arts education programs.